milasudril/snowflake-toolkit/README.md

     #!/bin/bash

-    # Download Maike [Any version newer than 0.10.6 should work]
+    # Download Maike [Any version newer than 0.10.6 should work, but see milasudril/maike#60.
+This means that versions newer than and including 0.10.8 may not work]
     wget https://github.com/milasudril/maike/archive/0.10.6.tar.gz

     # Rename the compressed tarball